CumulusNetworks/docs/content/cumulus-linux-59/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 -->
 ## Remove Private BGP ASNs

 If you use private ASNs in the data center, routes advertised to neighbors contain your private ASNs.
-You can remove private ASNs from routes advertised to a neighbor.
+The examples below show how to remove the private ASNs from routes and how to replace the private ASNs with your public ASN.

 The following example command removes private ASNs from routes advertised to the neighbor on swp51 (an unnumbered interface):